grafana/tempo/docs/sources/tempo/setup/_index.md

 - Using a [test application for a Tempo cluster]({{< relref "set-up-test-app" >}}) for the Kubernetes with Tanka setup
 - Using a [Docker example]({{< relref "linux">}}) to test the Linux setup

+These visualizations test Kubernetes with Tanka and Linux procedures.
+They do not check optional configuration you have enabled.

+## (Optional) Configure Tempo services

+Explore Tempo's features by learning about [available features and configurations]({{< relref "../configuration" >}}).